notificationapi-com/docs/docs/reference/react-sdk.md

 </TabItem>
 </Tabs>

-### Custom path to web push service worker
+### Customizing the path to web push service worker

 The service worker must be placed in the public folder.

-The default path to the web push service worker is `/notificationapi-service-worker.js`, and is accessible at `https://yourdomain.com/notificationapi-service-worker.js`
+By default we assume the service worker file is publicly associable at `https://yourdomain.com/notificationapi-service-worker.js`

-If the default path is not suitable for your application, you can change the path to the web push service worker.
+If the default path is not suitable for your application, you can customize the path to the web push service worker.
-The service worker should be accessible at the path you specify.

 For example, the web push service worker is placed at `public/service` folder and is accessible at `https://yourdomain.com/service/notificationapi-service-worker.js`